 Understanding personal hotspots

-With the recent power outages and disruptions to home networks caused by Hurricane Sandy, thousands of North East-based cellular subscribers turned to their smartphones and iPads to provide Internet access for their laptops and other devices.
-This was just the latest example of how personal hotspots are transforming the way we connect and making us more mobile than ever.
+With the power outages and disruptions to home networks caused by recent storms in the Midwest and elsewhere, thousands of cellular subscribers once again turned to their smartphones and tablets to provide Internet access for their laptops and other devices.
+This was just the latest example of how personal hotspots are transforming the way we connect, making us more mobile than ever.

 But not everyone is comfortable with how hotspots work and what impact, if any, they might have on data plans and monthly budgets.
 If you are still wondering whether a personal hotspot is the right solution for you, here are some Q&As that might help you make up your mind.

 Think of a personal hotspot as your own Wi-Fi base station that you carry around in your pocket.
 Personal hotspots can be in the form of stand-alone devices (Mi-Fi units, Jetpacks, etc.) or they can be built into smartphones or cellular-connected tablets.

 How do they work?

 A personal hotspot works by tapping into a cellular network and then wirelessly sharing a data connection with other nearby Wi-Fi-enabled devices.
 The efficiency of data transfer to and from those other devices will reflect the speed and strength of the wireless signal to the original hotspot device.
 That’s why hotspots have become more popular since the arrival of 4G networks: the improved network speeds have made hotspots more efficient and closer to the network speeds we are used to at home or at work.